nwankwoGIT/QuestAnsApp/README.md

 property of the question schema.
 (This was the hardest challenge I faced in this app.
 The second challenge was wiring up the authentication).

 ATTENTION:
-YOU MUST REFRESH THE SCREEN every time you create a new answer to a question in orser to see the answers-response count updated under the question details.
+YOU MUST REFRESH THE SCREEN every time you create a new answer to a question in order to see the answers-response count updated under the question details.
 As you know the question is always created before any answer.
 A question has many answers and therefore I have designed the app to patche the answer array attribute of each question schema in the MongoDB database after each each new answer is created.
 Since props cannot be modified, a screen refresh will force a new trip to the database.